Applicants to this program are encouraged to submit a draft application prior to the deadline date

 - Solid project proposal with achievable goals and objectives

 - Direction of activities by, or guidance available from, accredited heritage professionals, community elders or culture keepers

-- Valid and valuable local heritage subject matter
+- Valid and authentic local heritage subject matter

-- Meets established professional standards or touches upon authentic traditional knowledge
+- Meets established professional heritage standards or touches upon authentic traditional knowledge

 - Measurable, clear benefits to the community